Baseball Coaching Staff

 (425) 564-2356

-Mark Yoshino
+Mark

 2007 was one of the greatest as far as the team goes, but was another success for Coach Yoshino’s primary goals: graduation and moving on to a four-year institution.
-13 players from the team went to four-year colleges while 9 of them received their transfer degree.
+Thirteen players from the team went to four-year colleges while nine of them received their transfer degree.
 A final national ranking of 18th along with winning the school’s first NWAC Championship in over 28 years was just icing on the cake.

 2011 NWAC Champ game